How to rip CD to MP3

 ReadMore: Preferences / Tags >>

-4. The rest of the process stays as is, select the Destination Folder, find CD files in Finder and drop them to the application.
+4. The rest of the process stays as is: select the Destination Folder, find CD files in Finder, and drop them into the application.
 Read More: How to Convert - Getting Started >>